mogoson/MGS.SerialPort/Assets/MGS-SerialPort/Readme.txt

   [Config]
     The config file in the path "StreamingAssets\Config\SerialPortConfig.json".

-    ReadBufferSize should be try to set as a small value to reduce memory spending, example 512.

     ReadCount not include ReadHead and ReadTail, example, the ReadCount of a bytes frame "FE 00 01 00 01 00 01 00 01 00 01 FF" is 10.